patryknope/patryknope/README.md

 ### Hi there 👋

 # About Me
-I'm a 27-year-old computer science student currently in my third year of study.
+Computer science student currently in my third year of study.

-I enjoy playing poker - I have even won multiple local poker leagues in Wroclaw.
-It's my main hobby besides programming.

 # Skills
 `Java`